-In 2005, Law L3054/2002 "Organisation of the oil market and other provisions" was amended to include biofuels in the existing legal framework for oil products by law L3423/2005 "Introduction of biofuels and other renewable fuels in the Greek market" (O.G.
-A' 304/13.12.2005), which transposed Directive 2003/30/EC in the Greek legal system and provided for the introduction of biofuels into the oil market.
+In 2005, Law L3054/2002 "Organisation of the oil market and other provisions" was amended to include biofuels in the existing legal framework for oil products.
+The new law, L3423/2005 "Introduction of biofuels and other renewable fuels in the Greek market" (O.G.
+A' 304/13.12.2005) transposed Directive 2003/30/EC in the Greek legal system and provided for the introduction of biofuels into the oil market.
 One of the provisions of L3423/2005 is the full introduction of biofuels and other renewable fuels in the Greek market at the prescribed level by the end of 2010 (Article 8(1)).

 Since December 2005 pure biodiesel is blended (according to EN 590:2004) by the 4 Greek oil refineries in diesel used in transport up to 5% by volume.
-In early 2010, by decision 460/2009 (O.G.
+Recently, by decision 460/2009 (O.G.
 B' 67/28.01.2010) of the State Chemical Council (SCC) the EN 590:2009 standard was adopted formally and the maximum biodiesel percentage was increased to 7%.
-Currently, new legislation is being prepared for the increase of the maximum biodiesel percentage to 10%, according to Directive 2009/30/EC.

-According to the provisions of Law L3054/2002, as amended by Law L3769/2009 (O.G.
+According to the provisions of Law L3769/2009 (O.G.
 105A/01.07.2009) biofuel quantities are allocated every year, after a relevant call for tenders and an evaluation and allocation procedure, to stakeholders, producers or importers, who are interested in participating in this quota system.
 Through the evaluation procedure which is based on specific criteria and a specified formula for quota allocation, raw materials of Greek origin like energy crops, agro-industrial residues (cottonseed) and wastes (animal fats and used vegetable oils) are approved for biofuel production.
-According to the Joint Ministerial Decree D1/A/15555/04.08.2010 (O.G.
-B' 1174/2010) of the Ministry of Finance, the Ministry of Environment, Energy and Climate Change and the Ministry of Rural Development of Food, a quantity of 164,000 kiloliters of pure biodiesel was set for blending for the period of July 2010 to June 2011.
-The data submitted for evaluation for the 2010 call for tenders showed that more than half of the pure biodiesel produced in domestic biodiesel plants (53.8%) came from domestic energy crops, mainly sunflower and rapeseed, as well as cottonseed and used vegetable oils and animal fats of Greek origin.
+According to the Joint Ministerial Decree D1/A/25573/10.12.2009 (O.G.
+B' 2499/18.12.2009) of the Ministry of Finance, the Ministry of Environment, Energy and Climate Change and the Ministry of Rural Development of Food, a quantity of 182,000 kiloliters of pure biodiesel was set for blending for the period of July 2009 to June 2010.
+The data submitted for evaluation for the 2009 call for tenders showed that only a part of the pure biodiesel produced in domestic biodiesel plants (47.5%) came from domestic energy crops, mainly sunflower and rapeseed, as well as cottonseed and used vegetable oils and animal fats of Greek origin.

-In addition, Article 15A(12) of L3054/2002, as modified by L3769/2009 calls for the issuance of a JMD of the Ministry of Finance, the Ministry of Economy, Competitiveness and Shipping, the Ministry of Environment, Energy and Climate Change, the Ministry for Infrastructure, Transport and Networks and the Ministry of Rural Development and Food to further improve the framework for the use of biofuels.
+In addition, Article 22(12) of L3769/2009 calls for the issuance of a JMD of the Ministry of Finance, the Ministry of Economy, Competitiveness and Shipping, the Ministry of Environment, Energy and Climate Change, the Ministry for Infrastructure, Transport and Networks and the Ministry of Rural Development and Food to further improve the framework for the use of biofuels.
 By this JMD, after it is issued, the minimum quota of biodiesel may for specific occasions be extended on condition that the blend meets the standards set by SCC.